Return to Life with Dignity and Independence

 The Warrior Relations department will review the application, perform a background check and conduct a phone interview with the veteran applicant to learn more about his/her disability or disabilities, as well as home and work environment, personality, and family.
 This information allows K9s For Warriors to determine and then train the most suitable dog for each Warrior’s needs.
 Once accepted into the program, a class date is scheduled.
 Our team remains in constant communication with veterans on the waitlist to answer any questions, provide emotional support, as well as assist with other needs.
 Our waiting period is approximately 16-18 months long but can change depending on a variety of factors.
 Our waiting period is typically shorter than those of similar agencies.
 If you’re ready for a Service Dog, apply by clicking here.

 Day 1 expectations: When you arrive on campus, you will be greeted by a Warrior Relations team member.
 A personal property search will be conducted at this time.
 Unauthorized items may result in immediate dismissal from class.
-These items include Firearms, alcohol, illegal drugs (including marijuana and CBD), along with medication that is not in its original prescribed container.
+These items include firearms, alcohol, and illegal drugs (including marijuana and CBD), along with medication that is not in its original prescribed container.

 K9s For Warriors prides itself in our dog pairing process.
 The pairing process is done by our Warrior trainers and dog trainers who consider your personality, activity level, etc., and match you with a dog who will best meet your needs.